NerTzhuLz/PhoenixBot/README.md

 * RelicUsers
     * Shows a list of users that are subscribed to a relic/list of relics (Probably not very useful)
     * Doesn't ping anyone, just posts their names
-    * Doesn't break if no relics are given
+    * Doesn't break if no relics are given/bad relics are given
 * Kill
-    * Shuts the bot down, has to be restarted by the host (for if it somehow starts breaking in some way that hurts the server/users)
+    * Shuts the bot down
+    * Has to be restarted by the bot host (can't be done through Discord)
+    * Only for if it somehow starts breaking in some way that hurts the server/users
-    * Always breaks.
-That's kinda the point.

 User-level commands (Bot channel):
 * AddRelic